July 1 - July 23, 2021

 If you have a problem viewing this video, you can watch it on YouTube.

-Lectures and discussions: Students receive an online guided tour of physics, starting with kinematics and building through electricity and nuclear physics to modern physics and quantum mechanics.
+Lectures and discussions: Students receive a guided tour of physics, starting with kinematics and building through electricity and nuclear physics to modern physics and quantum mechanics.
 Additional class time is devoted to the philosophy of science; experimental design; choosing education paths; and the ethics of science.

 Broader Penn research: Each week there are several research talks given by Penn faculty members about their fields of specialization and active research, which include question-and-answer sessions with our students.